open-mmlab/mmpretrain/docs/tutorials/runtime.md

 checkpoint_config = dict(interval=1)
 ```

-We could set `max_keep_ckpts` to save only small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
+We could set `max_keep_ckpts` to save only a small number of checkpoints or decide whether to store state dict of optimizer by `save_optimizer`.
 More details of the arguments are [here](https://mmcv.readthedocs.io/en/latest/api.html#mmcv.runner.CheckpointHook)

 #### LoggerHooks

 The `log_config` wraps multiple logger hooks and enables to set intervals.
-Now MMCV supports `TextLoggerHook`, `WandbLoggerHook`, `MlflowLoggerHook` and `TensorboardLoggerHook`.
+Now MMCV supports `TextLoggerHook`, `WandbLoggerHook`, `MlflowLoggerHook`, `NeptuneLoggerHook`, `DvcliveLoggerHook` and `TensorboardLoggerHook`.
-The detail usages can be found in the [doc](https://mmcv.readthedocs.io/en/latest/api.html#mmcv.runner.LoggerHook).
+The detailed usages can be found in the [doc](https://mmcv.readthedocs.io/en/latest/api.html#mmcv.runner.LoggerHook).

 ```python
 log_config = dict(